 2. Configure the connection in your external application.

-Ensure you tick the values checkbox and click Load:
+Check the values checkbox.
+Then click Load:

 And that's it.